 First of all, you need to get a unique business name.
 Then you have to select the type of business entity you will operate.
-The options include sole proprietor, corporation, partnership and limited liability company (LLC).
+The options include a sole proprietor, corporation, partnership, and a limited liability company (LLC).
 If you are planning to hire employees, you will also need an Employer ID Number (EIN) from the IRS.

 4. Get acquainted with your state’s licensing process

 Each state has its own car dealer licensing requirements.
 Before you continue, make sure you are well acquainted with the licensing requirements for your specific state.

 Please select your state below to see the specific auto dealer licensing requirements for your state.

 Auto Dealer Licensing Requirements By State

 It’s important to identify the exact license type that you need to get.
 Every state has its own classification of licenses depending on the type and number of vehicles sold.
 The different license types typically also have different requirements.